alimfeld/gpxvis.js/README.md

 * Missing elevation data is automaticaly fetched using the [Google Elevation API](https://developers.google.com/maps/documentation/elevation/).

-* The elevation profile can be zoomed in and out (additional control to select a range).
+* The elevation profile can be zoomed in and out by selecting a range.

 * The elevation profile is linked to the track drawn on the map:
   - The current point (mouseover) is marked on the map.